 Under certain conditions, water from a non-potable source, such as a cooling or irrigation system, can reverse flow and enter the public water system, making that water unusable or unsafe to drink.
 This type of contamination is called "backflow."
-The RWA works with businesses, healthcare facilities and homeowners to prevent backflow from impacting drinking water in our region.
+The RWA works with businesses. healthcare facilities and homeowners to prevent backflow from impacting drinking water in our region.

-In Fiscal Year 2020, our cross-connection control specialists ensured that 9,424 backflow prevention assemblies were tested and operating correctly.
+In Fiscal Year 2021, our cross-connection control specialists ensured that more than 8,900 backflow prevention assemblies were tested and operating correctly.
 These backflow prevention assemblies prevent non-potable water from crossing into drinking water supplies.